Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 Call when:
 - You want nothing more to happen in the contract, and
 - You don't want to take any more offers

+The `completion` argument is usually a string, but this is not required. **tyg todo: What else can it be and what is it used for/does it do?**

 ```js
 zcf.shutdown();